 Revisions to the DSM

 Originally published in 1952 based upon data from psychiatric hospitals and practicing mental health clinicians, the DSM has undergone several revisions.
-For example, it listed homosexuality as a mental disorder until 1974 and was heavily revised in 1980, incorporating many new diagnoses.
-The current incarnation of the DSM is the DSM-IV, which was published in 1994 and revised in 2000.
-Revisions to the DSM-V were finalized December 1, 2012, and will be released in May 2013.
-You can find the latest in DSM news at www.dsm5.org
+The current incarnation of the DSM is the DSM-5, which was finalized December 1, 2012 and released in May 2013.
+It replaced the DSM-IV, which was published in 1994 and revised in 2000.
+You can find the latest in DSM news at www.dsm5.org.

 Criticism of the DSM